Francis E. Warren Air Force Base: Twentieth Air Force, 1991–present

 The end of the Cold War and combat during Operation Desert Storm in 1991 resulted in significant changes to the organizational structure of the U.S. Air Force.

 On 1 September 1991, Twentieth Air Force was reactivated by Strategic Air Command (SAC) and became responsible for all land-based Intercontinental Ballistic Missiles.
 On 1 June 1992, Warren transitioned from the inactivating SAC to newly established Air Combat Command, and on 1 July 1993 to the Air Force Space Command.
 This realignment was designed to take advantage of the similarities between missile launch and space launch operations.
 The 90th Strategic Missile Wing was also renamed the 90th Missile Wing.
 The wing became the 90th Space Wing on 1 October 1997.

+In 1995, the 90th Missile Wing was the first missile base to upgrade Minuteman III launch control centers with the Rapid Execution And Combat Targeting modification.
+Existing launch control centers had not been upgraded significantly since the early 1960s.
+REACT replaced the command and control consoles with a single, integrated, computer-processing console.
+Improvements in automation allow combat crews to more rapidly process message traffic and carry out execution orders.

 With the ratification of the Strategic Arms Reduction Treaty I, the U.S. had until December 2001 to reduce its nuclear arsenal.
 As a result, the 90th Missile Wing reduced the fleet from three 'reentry vehicles' permissible to a single reentry vehicle configuration.
 On 6 August 2001, all 150 Minuteman IIIs had been converted to a single reentry vehicle.
 Warren missile fields currently maintain 150 Minuteman III missiles, split evenly between the 319th, 320th, and 321st Missile Squadrons.

 The 2005 Base Realignment and Closure commission (BRAC) did not recommend making any significant change to the base's current operations.